adrianwedd/AI-SWA/README.md

    ```bash
    docker-compose up --build
    ```
-   This starts the orchestrator, broker, worker, and Node I/O service containers.
+   This starts the orchestrator, broker, worker, API gateway and Node service containers.
+Each service uses its own volume to demonstrate the database-per-service pattern.
+All traffic is routed through the gateway on port `8080`.
-   Environment variables like `BROKER_URL`, `DB_PATH` and metrics ports are set in the compose file so you can simply run `docker-compose up` on subsequent launches for local development.
 The Node service exposes its gRPC API on port `50051` and provides `GET /health` on the metrics port (default `9100`) for container health checks.
+   If you want to enable the optional Rust optimizations, run `maturin develop` inside the `rust_ext` directory before starting the compose stack.
 8. **Run End-to-End Tests**
    ```bash
    pytest tests/e2e/ --maxfail=1 --disable-warnings -q